wokwi/wokwi-docs/docs/keyboard-shortcuts.md

 | Find in file               | Ctrl + F        | ⌘ F |
 | Replace                    | Ctrl + H        | ⌘ H |

-\* if you selected some text, this will operate on the selection instead of the current line
+\* if you have selected some text, this will operate on the selection instead of the current line

 ## Power editing keys